 One of my favorite groups of plants is the aroid family Araceae.
-This family has brought us so many great and wonderful indoor plants.
+This family has brought us so many wonderful indoor plants.

 NOTE: The Aglaonema is one of the Top Plants for a windowless bathroom!

 A mature plant of Chinese evergreen generally will grow between 1′ to 3′ feet tall and equally as wide.
 However, the leaves are long and narrow, growing to reach up to 2′ feet long.

 The leaves of Chinese evergreen plants grow at the tip of the stalks.
 Their shapes are either linear (elongated with parallel sides) or oval.